- Human Evolution Research

 Ol Pejeta, Kenya

 In association with Ol Pejeta Conservancy (OPC), Laikipia, Kenya, this project constitutes a longitudinal study of the taphonomic and ecomorphic characterizations of bone communities in the conservancy’s mosaic of several well-defined habitat types.
 Project co-directors Dr. Briana Pobiner (Smithsonian Institution) and Dr. Kris "Fire" Kovarovic (Durham University, UK) are tracing changes in mammal habitat affiliations and predator-prey pressure across time and space - information that will be used to interpret past ecologies and mammal community dynamics in the Plio-Pleistocene fossil record.
-The project began in 2007, building on pilot study data collected by in 2003 and 2005.
+The project began in 2007, building on pilot study data collected in 2003 and 2005.
 OPC has agreed to host the project from 2008-2012.

 Collaborators include Professor Peter Andrews (Natural History Museum, London – vegetation and habitat associations), Nathan Gichohi (OPC – ecological monitoring, kill site identification), Dr. Geff Wahungu (Moi University, Kenya – ecological monitoring, vegetation mapping) and Dr. Nick Walton (Legendware, York – GIS, data storage).